 1. Small and somewhat homogeneous sample (mostly female and Caucasian)

-3. The WOMAC scores among the subjects were not validated for clinical significance, which means we don’t really know for certainty if there is an noticeable difference among the groups.
+3. The WOMAC scores among the subjects were not validated for clinical significance, which means we don’t really know for certainty if there’s an noticeable difference among the groups.

 4. The researchers did not assess for existing chronic diseases or psychological issues that are common among those with chronic pain, such as anxiety and depression.

-Also, the data was gathered from one point in time, so we cannot establish a direct cause-and-effect relationship between massage or light touch with knee pain.
+Also, the data was gathered from one point in time, so a direct cause-and-effect relationship between massage or light touch with knee pain could not be established.

-Even though massage therapy has short-term benefits, this does not mean that clients or patients in pain should not get a massage.
-For the majority, perhaps a better to way to treat knee osteoarthritic pain is a combination of exercise, massage, meds (when needed), and other lifestyle factors (e.g. sleep, diet, social support) that influence pain and function.
-Meanwhile Perlman et al. suggest that future research in massage therapy should compare the effects of massage therapy and light touch, such as biochemical, immunological, and mechanical.
+Although massage therapy has short-term benefits, this does not mean that clients or patients in pain should not get a massage.
+For many people, perhaps a better to way to treat knee osteoarthritic pain is a combination of exercise, massage, medications (if needed), and other lifestyle factors, such as sleep, diet, and having a strong social support.
+Meanwhile, Perlman and his team suggested that future research in massage therapy should compare the effects of massage therapy and light touch, such as biochemical, immunological, and mechanical.

 way to maintain the improvement long-term is still unclear.”